We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 It was also incredibly dry.
 Perhaps that’s compensated for with the high amount of sauciness of the topping to a certain extent, but not quite enough.

-In the end, the dryness made them pretty touch to eat, which is unfortunate because I think there’s potential here.
+In the end, the dryness made them pretty tough to eat, which is unfortunate because I think there’s potential here.

 Canada